 If you would like to know more about enrolling your children please visit https://www.education.act.gov.au/school_education/... or contact email@example.com or call 6205 3313.

 Margaret Hendry School was selected by the community as the favourite name for the new school.

-The Directorate requested options, including Indigenous and female names from the Office of the Surveyor-General and Land Information and the Place Names Committee and three options were chosen based on their cultural, historical or geographical significance to the local community.
+The Education Directorate requested options, including Indigenous and female names from the Office of the Surveyor-General and Land Information and the Place Names Committee and three options were chosen based on their cultural, historical or geographical significance to the local community.